 The clients, however, insisted that it be saved.
 The house was stripped to the studs and received a new foundation.
 Awkward additions were removed and the plan was completely rearranged.
 The new house is slightly smaller than the original, yet the open plan and clarity of design make it feel larger and more connected to the exterior.

-Finishes include: white oak floors, rift white oak trim and cabinetry, concrete countertops, slate tile flooring and ceramic wall tile.
+Finishes include: white oak floors, rift white oak trim and cabinetry, concrete countertops, slate tile flooring, ceramic wall tile, and matte black hardware.